eddyup/DrC/README.md

-# DrC
+# Readme
-Some comments of software
+This is a project which contains some comments to some daily software